I Got Instagram's 'Italian Bob' & It's My Favourite Haircut Ever

 The key, said Neale, is not to scrunch but to leave your hair well alone when air-drying to avoid frizz.
 If you want to set your style in place, invest in a hairdryer with a large diffuser.
 Whack it on high heat and simply hold the dryer a few centimetres away from your hair to let the heat lock in your waves.
 The cut is also great for breathing life back into curly hair, as it's all about the volume.
 After applying a curl cream or mousse, you can place your curls into the diffuser for a few seconds to set them in shape.

-I wanted to see if I could style it alone so a few days after my appointment I washed my hair and let it air-dry, enlisting some of the Hershesons styling cream and a spritz of Hairstory Undressed Texturizing Spray, £42.
-I didn't even need the diffuser thanks to the hot weather.
-I tucked both sides of hair behind my ears and when all was bone dry, I threw my lengths over to one side and I was good to go.
+I wanted to see if I could style it alone so a few days after my appointment I washed my hair and let it air-dry, enlisting some styling cream and a spritz of texturising spray.
+I didn't even need the diffuser.
+I tucked both sides of hair behind my ears, and when all was bone dry, I threw my lengths over to one side and I was good to go.

 When I went out on the weekend, I can safely say that I have never received so many compliments on a haircut — and if you know me, you know I've tried many styles (and colours).
 The flattering shape and seriously easy styling makes this a surefire winner in my book and now I know exactly why people can't get enough.
 I'm a bit of a hair chameleon but this style?
 It's sticking around for a while.